NCAR/strand-maps-server/README.md

 # Strand Maps Server

-The Strand Map Server provides REST-RPC and JavaScript APIs for strand maps based on the AAAS Atlas for Science Literacy.
+The Strand Maps Server provides REST-RPC and JavaScript APIs that generate interactive strand maps based on the AAAS Atlas for Science Literacy.

 ## Getting Started

-Use the ANT targets to build and deploy the webapp to tomcat
+Use the ANT targets to build and deploy the webapp to Tomcat

 ### Prerequisites